savvag44/RFscore-refined/README.md

 python script.py --train --predict --ensemble 5 --csv_file train.csv --val_csv_file test.csv --data_dir data/structures --val_data_dir data/structures --model_name rf_ensemble
 ```

-### Metric Calculation
+### Result Metric Calculation
 Metric calculation on prediction results can be easily performed using the `metrics.py` or `metric-ensembles.py` scripts from the [utilities repo](https://github.com/savvag44/binding-model-utilities).
-Note that the directory structure is appropriate for use with `metric-ensembles.py` by default, just pass the base model directory containing model{1..5} as the argument :)
+Note that the directory structure is appropriate for use with `metric-ensembles.py` by default, just pass the base directory (containing model{1..5} subdirectories) as the argument :)

-## Input Format

-The ToolboxSF .csv file format is used by default:
-CSV files require columns: `key`, `protein`, `ligand`, `pk`
-- `protein`: PDB filename
-- `ligand`: SDF filename
-- `pk`: binding affinity value

-An AEV-PLIG .csv file can easily be converted to the above using the `reformatter.py` or `reformat_train_valid_split.py` scripts from the [utilities repo](https://github.com/savvag44/binding-model-utilities).

 ## Output